silencebeat/easypush-ios/README.md

 # easypush-ios
-  easypush-ios is an ios example project to handle connection with easypush server.
+  easypush-ios is an ios basic example project to handle connection with **easypush** server.
+You can modify as long as you need depends on your requirements.
   Please feel free if you have question about this project

 # Requirements
   1. Ios 8 and above
-  2. Written by swift programming language
+  2. Using swift programming language

 # How to use
   1. First you need to copy PushHelper.swift class into your project.
   2. Initialize PushHelper class into your class
   3. Implement RequestDelegate
-  4. PushHelper class require 3 parameters, **"baseUrl", "key" and "requestDelegate"** **"baseUrl"** is your domain **"url"** that already installed easypush server, and key is a **TOKEN** from your easypush server
+  4. PushHelper class require 3 parameters, **"baseUrl", "key" and "requestDelegate"** **baseUrl** is your domain **url** that already installed easypush server, and key is a **TOKEN** from your easypush server

   Example :
   ```